Crash the Markets in October?

 This October’s big panic sell-off will pass however, so you’ll enjoy a wonderful buy the dip opportunity!

-Which stocks will you buy: Google, Microsoft, Apple, Facebook, Amazon, Tesla , or maybe Bitcoin?
+Which stocks offer the best long term ROI: Google, Nvidia, AMD, Apple, Facebook, Amazon, Tesla , or maybe Bitcoin?